Isomorphic0/AscensionStats.github.io/README.md

 # AscensionStats.github.io

 Elemental stats, reduction and parry come from a table construced by testing.
+Outside the range of floors 1 to 100, they are extrapolated from a quartic approximation.

 Flat Dam is a linear scaling between 50 at level 75, and 850 at level 325.